James Holland: The War in the West

 James Holland emphasizes the value of digital photos within the process of operating with sources.
 While half a century ago a historian had to use a pencil to take an extreme amount of notes with no ability to take documents out, his modern follower can take as many digital photos as he needs, copying the original.
 The calm academic atmosphere of the sanctum sanctorum workroom gives additional historical accuracy by getting deeper into every particular document.

 James Holland underlines the fact that still living veterans and civilian witnesses of WW2 were in the late 80s or 90s already during the course of his work on the “The War in the West” trilogy.
 Modern military historiography has made a notable step forward within the last thirty years, shifting focus from the strategic reviews of the battles to the personal accounts and emotions of the soldiers, politicians, and civilians.
 The majority of this recollection has made its way over the decades of nightmares and the predominance of emotions over reality.
 “The War in the West 1939-1941.
 Germany’s ascendant” academically unites personal accounts with the actual documented facts to make them complement.
 James Holland admits personal drama was a driving force for him to travel the world, spend months within the archives and libraries, collect testimonials and write books on the Second World War.

 Emotional testimonials of the Allied veterans, who used to fight with the German Tiger tank, reveal an important account of how this massive weapon influenced the battlefield.
-Vice Versa the German tankmen tells stump speech full of nostalgia to describe the feeling of fighting for their motherland alongside the fellow soldiers within the Tiger moving fortress.
+Vice Versa the German tankmen tell stump speech full of nostalgia to describe the feeling of fighting for their motherland alongside their fellow soldiers within the Tiger moving fortress.
 Therewith, James Holland reveals the technical specifications of this machine in an expert manner.
 The Tiger was a real mess in usage and repair.
 Wehrmacht had to use the railway, changing tracks to perform logistic transportation of the tanks to the battlefields.
 It was greedy for fuel, which had become a great shortcoming after 1942.
 Tiger was almost useless to use within the cities.